Art and Iconography

 No permission is required to use any of the patterns below, or to use any historic icon as a pattern, or to copy any

 design for personal use.
 However, artist's permission is required to copy a recent design for commercial use.

-MAKING A PATTERN FROM A DAMAGED HISTORIC ICON
+MAKING A PATTERN FROM AN ICON PRINT, INCLUDING A DAMAGED HISTORIC ICON

 Historic icons often have great intensity and appeal, and you may wish to use one as a pattern and